Conscientious objection in East Germany: Baueinheiten

 On 16 September 1964, the GDR government announced the formation of non-combat "construction units" (Baueinheiten), to provide an alternative for conscripts who could not bear arms because of a personal objection to military service.
 The Bausoldaten ("construction soldiers") lived in barracks and were subject to military discipline, but did not bear arms or participate in combat training.
 Their grey uniforms resembled those of the regular infantry with the symbol of a spade on their shoulder boards which had pale green edges.
 They performed military construction and rear-guard services, repaired tanks and military equipment, as well as some tasks in the industrial and social service sectors, were subject to military law and disciplinary regulations, were commanded by NVA officers and non-commissioned officers (NCOs), and received engineer training and political education.
-Outwardly peaceful in appearance, soldiers in Baueinheiten were obliged to make a oath of loyalty in which they stated that they would "fight against all enemies and obey their superiors unconditionally", though this was replaced by an oath to "increase defence readiness" in the 1980s.
+Outwardly peaceful in appearance, soldiers in Baueinheiten were obliged to make an oath of loyalty in which they stated that they would "fight against all enemies and obey their superiors unconditionally", though this was replaced by an oath to "increase defence readiness" in the 1980s.

 Construction units were normally isolated from soldiers in regular units, and mainly served to prevent the spread of pacifist ideas while also satisfying the churches.

 In 1983, of the 230,000 soldiers in the NVA, 0.6 percent (about 1,400) were allowed to serve in the construction units.
 According to one report, however, the number of conscripts electing such service became so high that draft officials claimed the plan was over fulfilled, and in 1983 young East Germans unwilling to bear arms had to join the regular troops.
 In February 1983, in Schwerin, Dresden, and East Berlin, five young men were sentenced to eighteen months in prison because they tried to exercise their right to join the construction units.

 Service in the construction troops did, however, have certain consequences.
 In the 1970s, GDR leaders acknowledged that former construction soldiers were at a disadvantage when they rejoined the civilian sphere.
 They were not allowed to enter certain professions or to pursue a university education.
 In 1984, Socialist Unity Party of Germany (SED) General Secretary Erich Honecker and Defence Minister Army General Heinz Hoffmann asserted that construction soldiers no longer suffered such discrimination; like others who had completed their military service, they were given preference in the university admission process.